Evaluating a string of code in Erlang at runtime

 Result.

-Remember that statements end in commas, and functions with a period, so your strings need to include those punctuations.
+Let's try passing in some simple arithmetic expressions, remembering that statements end in commas and functions with a period, so our strings need to include those punctuations:

 > c(parser).